 Mission and Purposes

-The mission of the Chemistry in Cancer Research Working Group (hereafter, CICR/AACR) is to promote the future success of cancer research and the AACR through the scholarly exchange of chemistry-related information within the community of researchers who utilize chemical sciences and technologies in accomplishing their objectives.
+The mission of the Chemistry in Cancer Research Working Group (CICR) is to promote the future success of cancer research and the AACR through the scholarly exchange of chemistry-related information within the community of researchers that utilize chemical sciences and technologies in accomplishing their objectives.

 - Promoting the pursuit of chemistry research as an integral part of the prevention and cure of cancer;

 - Recognizing the outstanding achievements of chemists in cancer research;

 - Sponsoring scientific initiatives such as symposia, forums, meetings, and conferences that provide a venue for the dissemination and discussion of chemistry-related advances;